 Gary Chan is the University’s Internal Auditor and oversees all internal audit activities at the University.
 The Internal Auditor’s role is to provide an independent and objective assurance, and to add value and improve the University’s management processes, operations and governance processes through the conduct of a comprehensive, risk-based internal audit plan.All University units and operations fall within the scope of audit services and assessments, which are intended to determine whether the processes of risk management, control, performance measurement and governance—as designed and represented by management—are adequate to ensure the University is operating effectively, efficiently and economically within established laws, regulations, University policies and delegated authorities.

-The Internal Auditor reports administratively to the President’s Office through the VP Legal Affairs, and functionally to the Audit Committee of the Board of Governors.
+The Internal Auditor reports administratively to the University Secretary and functionally to the Audit Committee of the Board of Governors.

 University Archives and Records Management